doctypehuman/rhcsa2021/README.md

 - Use input-output redirection (>, >>, |, 2>, etc.)
 - Use grep and regular expressions to analyze text
 - Access remote systems using SSH
-- Log in and switch users in multiuser targets
+- Log in and switch users in multi-user targets
 - Archive, compress, unpack, and uncompress files using tar, star, gzip, and bzip2
 - Create and edit text files
 - Create, delete, copy, and move files and directories